About Emma's Emporium

-Hi, I'm Emma and I founded Emma’s Emporium in 2006, inspired by direct experiences of Indian culture and generosity.
-After graduating, with a BA Hons in fine art, a love of clothing and textiles, and a passion for travelling, the adventure began.
+Emma’s Emporium adventures began in 2006, inspired by direct experiences of Indian culture and generosity.
+After graduating, with a BA Hons in fine art, a love of clothing and textiles, and a passion for travelling, I bought a few things to sell at festivals.
 Initially working with suppliers in India, we have since spread our wings to work with felt producers in Nepal and artisan handicraft producers in Guatemala.

 Working to Fair Trade principles, we stock a wide range of clothing and accessories to suit a variety of tastes.
 We source classic Indian cotton prints and silks in vibrant colours and alternative styles, to create our own unique designs made exclusively for us, as well as classic pieces — cotton harem trousers, patchwork and recycled sari clothing, and much more.